 NOTE: It may take up to one hour for your CNAME address to authenticate.

 To prevent a user in your organization from accessing Smartsheet, disabling their SSO access alone is not sufficient.
 To fully prevent a user from accessing Smartsheet, you must completely remove that user from your organization’s Smartsheet account.
-To do this, please see “Remove Users” in Manage Users in a Multi-User Plan.
+To do this, please see Manage Users in an Enterprise or Business Plan.

 Different SAML Configuration States